pbinkley/microcopying_1940/index.markdown

 available only in manuscript.
 You asked for opinions.
-I am, therefore, strongly of the opinion that the first and fundamental step for any project of this sort is the obtaining and making available for further study in connection with possible future projects, and also in connection with research activities <span style="page" id="page132">[p.132]</span> under way, of the various guides, inventories and catalogues that may be available.
+I am, therefore, strongly of the opinion that the first and fundamental step for any project of this sort is the obtaining and making available for further study in connection with possible future projects, and also in connection with research activities <span class="page" id="page132">[p.132]</span> under way, of the various guides, inventories and catalogues that may be available.
 I am inclined to agree with Mr. Lunt, however, that the so-called subject catalogues and subject indexes would probably be of much less value than the lists.